sadoha/cloud/README.md

 		http://kube_node1_ip/

-For coming to Nginx used Haproxy you have to use this URL:
+For coming to the Nginx used Haproxy you have to use this URL:

 		http://kube_master_ip:8080/

-For coming to Haproxy Statistics Report you should use this URL:
+For coming to the Haproxy Statistics Report you should use this URL:

 		http://kube_master_ip:9000/haproxy_stats